Mbg999/miceshop/README.md

 # La Ratonería mice shop
-This is a mice shop made with MySQL, JSP, JSTL, Bootstrap 4, a js DataTable library and a HTML2PDF library
+This is a multilanguage mice shop made with MySQL, JSP, JSTL, Bootstrap 4, a js DataTable library and a HTML2PDF library.
+Currently in spanish and english.

-It has users and a admin system
+It has users and a admin system.

 It has a list of items, a cart, you can add, update and delete items in the cart, or purchase your cart items.